LukeShortCloud/rootpages/markdown/openstack.md

 https://docs.openstack.org/developer/openstack-ansible/draft-operations-guide/index.html

-##### Installation - OpenStack Ansible - Full - Operations - Add a Infrastructure Container
+##### Automation - OpenStack Ansible - Full - Operations - Add a Infrastructure Container

 Add the new host to the `infra_hosts` section in `/etc/openstack_deploy/openstack_user_config.yml`.
 Then the inventory can be updated which will generate a new unique node name that the OpenStack-Ansible Playbooks can run against.
 The `--limit` options are important because they will ensure that it will only run on the new infrastructure node.